Medical Note to all Parents/Carers

 If your child is suffering from vomiting/diarrhoea, in line with school policy he/she must not return to school until at least 48 hours after the last symptoms have stopped.

 Only medicine that has been prescribed by a Doctor can be administered to a pupil at school and a consent form will need to be signed by the parent/carer.
-The form can be collected from the school office and all medication will need to be handed in there.
+The form can be collected from the school office or downloaded from the website.
+All medication will need to be handed in to the office.
 Please do not pass on any medication to the class teachers/teaching assistants.
 If your child attends breakfast club, any medication will need to be handed to a member of staff in Breakfast Club, who will hand it to the office.
 Please note parents/carers are responsible for collecting and disposing of any unused medication from the school office.

 If you have identified your child as having a medical condition e.g. asthma, please be aware it is your responsibility to inform the school and provide the relevant prescribed medication and a Doctors letter/Care Plan to the school.